modern-tools-workshop/AGU-python-workshop-2022/README.md

 * Launch Jupyter Notebooks from the Anaconda Navigator.
 This will open a window in your default browser.
 Navigate to the folder that contains the notebooks (*.ipynb) and click on the tutorial for the day.
     * New to Jupyter?
 Here's a video tutorial on [YouTube](https://youtu.be/gmMCuR9JPpY).
 * Additional packages:
   * Launch the Anaconda Prompt (Windows) or Terminal (MacOS/Linux).
-Then copy/paste and hit enter:

-    ```bash
-    conda install -c conda-forge cartopy
-    conda install -c conda-forge netCDF4
-    conda install -c conda-forge xarray
-    conda install -c conda-forge pygrib
-    ```

-  * If there are no errors, then you are set-up!
-  * Alternatively, if you are familiar with environments, you can use the environments.yml to install the necessary packages.
+  * Use the environments.yml to install the necessary packages.
 You can do this in the terminal using:

     ```bash
     conda env create -f environment.yml